 Day 1 Dawson Creek, British Columbia

-Set out on one of North America’s most epic road trips from Mile 0 of the Alaska Highway in Dawson Creek, British Columbia.
-Stop in at the Alaska Highway House for general visitor information and historic tales from actual construction workers on the road.
-Spend some time at Mile Zero Rotary Park exploring the Walter Wright Pioneer Village, which depicts the building of the highway and the 1940s era.
+Set out on one of North America’s most epic road trips, starting from from Mile 0 of the Alaska Highway in Dawson Creek, British Columbia.
+Stop in at the Alaska Highway House—a museum that documents the construction of the highway—and spend some time at Mile Zero Park where you can explore the Walter Wright Pioneer Village, which depicts the 1940s era in which the highway was built.
+Despite its name, Mile Zero Park is actually 1.5 miles down the highway from the true Mile 0, so you’ll only have 280.5 miles left to go on your way to Fort Nelson, where you’ll spend the night.

 Day 3 Watson Lake, Yukon